Skip to main content

 Thurston County Public Works ADA Program

 Pedestrian travel is a vital transportation mode.
-It is used by nearly everyone and is a critical link to everyday life for many.
-Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 (ADA) requires government agencies to design, construct, retrofit, and maintain infrastructure that allows access for persons with disabilities or limited mobility.
+Nearly everyone uses it and is a critical link to everyday life for many.
+Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 (ADA) require government agencies to design, construct, retrofit, and maintain infrastructure that allows access for persons with disabilities or limited mobility.

-Public Works has developed a transportation plan to improve policies and procedures, road standards, and roadway features such as sidewalks and curb ramps for people living with disabilities.
-This plan shows improvements which have been made, places needing further improvements and outlines a timeline for future projects.
+Public Works has developed a transportation plan to improve policies and procedures, road standards, and roadway features such as sidewalks and curb ramps for people with disabilities.
+This plan shows improvements that have been made and places needing further improvements and outlines a timeline for future projects.
 Areas for improvement in the new plan include:

 • How we respond to requests and design of traffic signals